 When the heat intensifies, the sheath melts further, exposing the wiring to each other.
-This can cause fires and short circuits, leading to severe injuries and property damages.
+This can cause fires and short circuits, leading to injuries and property damages.
 Never ignore this sign for long.
 Take immediate action to fix the issue before it is too late.

 Contact Us Today

-at Cahill Heating, Air Conditioning, and Electric today.
+Cahill Heating, Air Conditioning, and Electric.